alextokarew/reminder-bot/README.md

-# telegram-bot-framework
+# Reminder telegram bot
-A simple framework for writing bots for telegram.me messenger

-More detailed description is coming soon...
+A bot for sending reminders depending on context, date, time and place.